HamidTechy/GitPractice/README.md

 Hi I made this To practice in README
 <br>
-My Name is Hamid Rana
+My Name is Hamid Rana (Software Engineer)